yuxqiu/UCL-Programming-Tutor-2022/weeks/week12/notes.md

    1. Any language with networking support can actually be the backend
    2. People most commonly use Java, JavaScript, PHP, Python

-3. Demo: JavaScript + NodeJs + Koa2
+3. Demo: JavaScript + NodeJS + Koa2
    1. How to use `npm`
    2. Directory Structure
    3. Middleware